Brijbihiarilal/OnlineRetailStore/README.md

-# Online Retail Store SQL + Streamlit Project
+# Online Retail Store SQL

 ## 📌 Overview
 This project simulates an **online e-commerce store** database where customers can place orders for products, make payments, and track order status.